-Formatted: Indent: Left: 0.75", Hanging: 0.49", Tab stops: 1.24", Left
+Formatted: Indent: Left: 0.74", Hanging: 0.5", No bullets or numbering, Tab stops: Not at 1.24"

 5. Economic Development

 Encourage economic development throughout the state that is consistent with adopted comprehensive plans, promote economic opportunity for all citizens of this state, especially for unemployed and for disadvantaged persons, promote the retention and expansion of existing businesses and recruitment of new businesses, recognize regional differences impacting economic development opportunities, and encourage growth in areas experiencing insufficient economic growth, all within the capacities of the state's natural resources, public services, and public facilities.